 Jacyara has been in Chicago’s beverage industry for the last seven years at places like The Drawing Room, Nico Osteria, and Sportsman’s Club.
 She’s won several awards, including the Jean Banchet Award for Best Mixologist, and been recognized as one of Food & Wine’s Rising Stars as well as Women to Watch.

 Listen closely and you’ll hear a beautiful tune emanating from the jungle, an uplifting melody that highlights a lesser-explored side of cachaça.
 While it’s often sipped with bright citrus in the mix and the beach in mind, the spirit’s richer qualities are the focus here in Jen Akin’s Banana Banjo.
 Spiced banana syrup harmonizes with cachaça’s earthy flavors while enhancing its tropical qualities and evoking cozy sense-memories of freshly baked banana bread.
-How a working oven was found in the depths of the Amazon we’ll never know!
 Stir this syrup with cachaça and Angostura bitters over ice, finish with a spritz of lemon oil, serve it up and keep the music flowing!

 Jen is the general manager, rum curator, and in-house mint whisperer at Rumba in Seattle.
 She grew up in Kansas where she learned how to drive stick shift on a John Deere tractor.